heatmiser/rhel-soe-firstlight/README.md

 ## Self Paced Exercises

 - [Ansible Automation Platform Self-Paced Labs ](https://www.redhat.com/en/engage/redhat-ansible-automation-202108061218) - These interactive learning scenarios provide you with a pre-configured Ansible Automation Platform environment to experiment, learn, and see how the platform can help you solve real-world problems.
-The environment runs entirely in your browser, enabling you to learn more about our technology at your pace and time.
+The environment runs entirely in your browser, enabling you to learn more about Red Hat automation technology at your pace when convenient.

 ## Product Demos